jordannholmes/FinalProject/README.md

 ## Expected Output
 For the expected output, a file is created with a list of unique **genuses** and **species** names taken from the dataset.

-Our Final Output is as follows:
+Our Final Output file prints the species as follows:

 - Anomobryum auratum
 - Artemisia californica